antilax-3/docker-alerthub/README.md

 ## Parameters
 The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.
 For example with a volume -v external:internal - what this shows is the volume mapping from internal to external of the container.
 So -v /mnt/app/config:/config would map /config from inside the container to be accessible from /mnt/app/config on the host's filesystem.

-- `-v /config` - local path for smartexporter config file
+- `-v /config` - local path for alerthub config file
 - `-e PUID` - for UserID, see below for explanation
 - `-e PGID` - for GroupID, see below for explanation
 - `-e TZ` - for setting timezone information, eg Australia/Melbourne

-It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it smartexporter /bin/bash`.
+It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it alerthub /bin/bash`.

 ## User / Group Identifiers
 Sometimes when using data volumes (-v flags) permissions issues can arise between the host OS and the container.
 We avoid this issue by allowing you to specify the user `PUID` and group `PGID`.
 Ensure the data volume directory on the host is owned by the same user you specify and it will "just work".